irmen/Pyro4/docs/source/security.rst

 It is well known that using pickle or dill for this purpose is a security risk.
 The main problem is that allowing a program to unpickle or undill arbitrary data can cause arbitrary code execution and this may wreck or compromise your system.

-Because of this, by default, a different serializer is used (serpent) that doesn't have this security problem.
+Because of this the default serializer is serpent, which doesn't have this security problem.
 Some other means to enhance security are discussed below.

 .. index::